SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

             print(response.json())
             ```

     2. Next, we need to extend the application in two ways.
-First instead of loading the model from our local computer,
+First, instead of loading the model from our local computer,
         it should load from the bucket we just uploaded the model to.
-Secondly, we need to save the request data and the
+Second, we need to save the request data and the
         predicted label to the cloud.
 Normally this would best be suited in a database, but we are going to just save
         to the same bucket as the model.
-We just need to make sure each request is saved under a unique name (e.g. the
+We just need to make sure each request is saved under a unique name (e.g., the
         time and date of the request).
 Implement both of these functionalities in the application.
 To interact with
         GCP buckets in Python you should install the `google-cloud-storage` package if you have not already done so.